tpmiller85/vinyl-me-please/README.md

 custom_feature_d          | Exclusive Gorillaz sticker pack with record
 ```

-The 'releases' table includes 36 columns of information for each album release, but the full album name is listed in the 'shoppe_product_translations' table, and sales information is in the 'product_sales_rollups' table.
+The `releases` table includes 36 columns of information for each album release, but the full album name is listed in the `shoppe_product_translations` table, and sales information is in the `product_sales_rollups` table.
 In the end, selecting 21 columns from a 3-way table join provided the following results for each release in the database.
 I decided on these attributes based on their value counts across the tables in question.

 ```SQL
 -- Example record from custom table for modeling: